Maria Petrova

 Social & Behavioural Sciences

 Maria Petrova received PhD from Harvard University in 2008.
 She spent 2012 - 2013 as a Visiting Associate Research Scholar at the Center for the Study of Democratic Politics at Princeton University.
 In 2012-2013, she was Research Director at the Center for New Media and Society at the New Economic School, Russia.
 Her research interests include political economy, mass media economics, and Internet Economics.
 Maria has published in American Economic Review, Quarterly Journal of Economics, American Political Science Review, Proceedings of National Academy of Sciences, American Economic Journal: Applied Economics, Journal of Public Economics, Journal of Economic Behavior and Organization, among others.
-Since 2016, she is a member of the Editorial Board of the Review of Economic Studies and a Co-Editor of the Journal of Public Economics.
-Since 2019, she is the recipient of ERC Starting Grant.
+Since 2016, she is a member of the Editorial Board (and, from 2022, the Board of Directors) of the Review of Economic Studies.
+In 2016-2023, she was a Co-Editor of the Journal of Public Economics.
+In 2019-2024, she was the recipient of ERC Starting Grant.

 Research interests